OpenConext/openconext-saml-java/README.md

 ### [Usage](#usage)

-The main interface of the SAML IdP library is `SAMLIdPService`.
+The main interface of the SAML library is `SAMLService`.
-It provides the following functionality
+It provides the following functionality:
 - parsing SAML to an `org.opensaml.saml.saml2.core.AuthnRequest`
 - sending SAML response back to the Service Provider
 - construct the IdP metadata